farhantariq12b/turbo-task/README.md

    You should see the version number of Node.js v18.

+5. Update the environment variables by copying from .env.example to .env

 ### Starting the APPLICATION

 1. Install project dependencies by navigating to the project directory in your terminal and running the following command: